-Android smartphone users are more susceptible to hacking and online theft now, than ever before.
+Android smartphone users are more susceptible to photo vault password hack and online theft now, than ever before.
 It’s extremely important that you’re aware of all of the ways you may be exposing yourself to harm while you’re browsing the web or using apps on your phone.

 At Baloota Applications, privacy & digital well-being is at the forefront of our minds every day.
-So we’ve compiled five of the easiest ways you can keep your phone & online accounts safe.
+So we’ve compiled five of the easiest ways you can keep your phone & online accounts safe while preventing a photo vault password hack.

 Don’t be part of the 52% of smartphone users who don’t protect their smartphone device with a password.
 Setting up a basic 4-digit passcode is by far the easiest way to ensure your phone has a basic level of protection.
 One of the worst case scenarios in today’s world is accidentally misplacing your phone outside.
 What makes this hypothetical situation even worse is that anyone with the wrong intentions could access any data on your phone.
 That could involve anything from identity theft, stolen credit cards, social media profile hacking, and so much more.